jonesd/docker-presentation/slides.md

 ```

 + docker-compose now allows us to start/stop/restart/access logs for all the containers as if they were a single unit
++ containers can also be configured with the restart element to restart on application failures and host machine startup
+---

+## Docker in practice

 ---

 ## Extending the host